This is what the very freshest in emerging Irish hip-hop sounds like in 2019 and the people who are making it.

 The sound is in rude health across the nation, we just wanted to highlight some of our current favourites, the names the average new music listener might not be so familiar with.
 There are a few big obvious names missing on the list for that very reason.
 We chose to focus on the newest as opposed to the ones we already cover like Kojaque, Mango x Mathman, Kneecap, Craic Boi Mental and those we featured very regularly up to this point.

-We’re looking at the artists that have come to attention recently, those making waves and those poised to push the envelope heading into the rest of the year.
+We’re looking at the rappers and producers that have come to attention recently, those making waves and those poised to push the envelope heading into the rest of the year.
 We were conscious of including artists from around the country, which meant a lot of research into scenes built largely upon word of mouth.
 There’s only one woman on this year’s list, a very disheartening number.
 While there are tons of quality female MCs worldwide, it’s been a fairly male-dominated field in Ireland thus far.
 We want this to change.

 Let’s dig in.